-1. The SHMA is unsound and unsustainable and should not be relied upon.
+- <!--[if !supportLists]-->1. <!--[endif]--->The SHMA is unsound and unsustainable and should not be relied upon.
 The plan is based on the exceptionally high forecasts of housing need from the controversial Oxfordshire Strategic Housing Market Assessment (SHMA), which has been much criticised by the public, organisations (such as CPRE) and politicians alike.
 In an independent critique of the SHMA commissioned by CPRE Oxfordshire, a leading planning expert concluded that the SHMA's estimate is likely to be 'grossly overstated' by a factor of over two.

-From these criticisms I understand that:

-- The SHMA housing need figure is more than two and a half times what the Government's official household projections would suggest, making it highly questionable; - The SHMA makes many dubious adjustments to official statistics which add over 20,000 houses to its forecast of need for Oxfordshire; and - Much of the forecast of need is based on another forecast that 85,000 new jobs will be created attracting more people to move to the County.
-However much of this figure seems itself just to be based on questionable hopes of aggressive economic growth and housebuilding rates and it has not been subject to public consultation or independent scrutiny.

-However, I am not aware of any response to these criticisms or any attempt to instigate an independent review of the SHMA, and there is no evidence that the Council has given them appropriate consideration

-2. The Vale District Council has failed to give proper consideration to the environmental and social constraints within the District:

-The SHMA itself says it is just a starting point and only part of the evidence base for determining housing need and that further work needs to be done to test whether it can be accommodated sustainably before adopting it as a housing target.
-As far as I understand, the Vale District Council did not attempt to undertake this further work before adopting the SHMA figures unquestioningly; it should first have assessed them against social, environmental and infrastructure considerations.
+From these criticisms we understand that: - <!--[if !supportLists]-->-<!--[endif]-->The SHMA housing need figure is more than two and a half times what the Government's official household projections would suggest, making it highly questionable; - <!--[if !supportLists]-->- <!--[endif]-->The SHMA makes many dubious adjustments to official statistics which add over 20,000 houses to its forecast of need for Oxfordshire; and - <!--[if !supportLists]-->- <!--[endif]-->Much of the forecast of need is based on another forecast that 85,000 new jobs will be created attracting more people to move to the County.
+However much of this figure seems itself just to be based on questionable hopes of aggressive economic growth and housebuilding rates and it has not been subject to public consultation or independent scrutiny. - However, we are not aware of any response to these criticisms or any attempt to instigate an independent review of the SHMA, and there is no evidence that the Council has given them appropriate consideration. - <!--[if !supportLists]-->2. <!--[endif]-->The Vale District Council has failed to give proper consideration to the environmental and social constraints within theDistrict:The SHMA itself says it is just a starting point and only part of the evidence base for determining housing need and that further work needs to be done to test whether it can be accommodated sustainably before adopting it as a housing target.
+As far as we understand, the Vale District Council did not attempt to undertake this further work before adopting the SHMA figures unquestioningly; it should first have assessed them against social, environmental and infrastructure considerations.